 5) Through your actions, you have to demonstrate to your subscribers that you don’t sacrifice their best interests in the name of profit.
 Become their trusted advisor.
 Do what you can to steer them in a direction that’s right for them, as individuals.
 Educate them to be able to make better decisions on their own.

-These are powerful elements, and yet most marketers make compromises or loose sight of them because they see them as a conflict of interest with other profit seeking motives.
+These are powerful elements, and yet most marketers make compromises or lose sight of them because they see them as a conflict of interest with other profit-seeking motives.
 The problem is, these things will lose their power when any one of them has been compromised.
 And earning the trust of your subscribers is never a conflict of interest.

 The benefits of a responsive list are tremendous.
 To start with, you’ll make more sales with more profit in each sale.
 Then, word-of-mouth marketing, always the most effective method, becomes easy, and even more effective.
 You also put yourself in a position to sell bigger ticket items.
 Translation — a lot more money from a lot less effort.